 Figure 1.
 Eratosthenes' method for measuring the circumference of the Earth (obviously, not to scale).

 Since there are 360 degrees in a circle, by dividing the central angle into 360, he could calculate how many similar sectors would be needed to complete a circle.
 He hired someone to measure the overland distance between the two cities.
 By multiplying the overland distance by the number of sectors, he arrived at his estimate for the circumference of the Earth.
 For example, let's say that the measured sun angle was 7.2℃.
 This means that the central angle between Alexandria and Syene was also 7.2℃.
 Then the number of sectors to make a complete circle would be 360/7.2 = 50.
 The circumference of the Earth would then be 50 times the overland distance between Alexandria and Syene.

 Making Your Estimate of the Circumference of the Earth

 You can use Eratosthenes' method to calculate the circumference of the earth yourself.
 You can even make the calculation when the sun casts a shadow at noon in both places.
 The reference from the Stevens Institute of Technology on Eratosthenes method (SIT, 2004a) will show you how to handle this situation.
 You'll want to study that reference carefully, as part of your background research.

 To do this project, you should do research that enables you to understand the following terms and concepts:

 - Local noon

-- How do you calculate the central angle between two cities when there are shadows in both of the cities at noon? (see SIT, 2004a)
+- How do you calculate the central angle between two cities when there are shadows in both of the cities at noon? ( See Bibliography, SIT.
+(2004), Part B)

 - This webpage has an online calculator for determining the surface distance between two locations on Earth, given their latitude and longitude: